Fritz Weidner: Style

-Fritz Weidner's artistic style has evolved from Eclecticism to Art Nouveau, through three stages.
+Fritz Weidner's artistic style evolved from Eclecticism to Art Nouveau, through three stages.

 When he arrived in Bromberg, his works were characterized by eclectic forms, with many Neo-Baroque decorative elements.

 The second step of his stylistic maturation begun in 1897, with noticeable move towards Historicism where one can perceive a freedom of the planning, a lack of facade symmetry, as well as an abandonment of the stucco decoration, in favor of a decorative arrangement of different architectural elements (e.g. window shapes, loggias topped with arcades, bay windows, balconies).

 Finally, in 1901, Weidner's work entered an Art Nouveau architectural phase, where he multiplied the use of various decorative motifs, playing with asymmetry on the frontages of his projects.
 Weidner's features related to Art Nouveau are mainly referring to the Viennese and German Secession, with a restrained, geometric approach, using organic motifs to a little extent, unlike what one can find in western countries Art Nouveau edifices.

-He wrote in one of his articles:

-"A style is never used, it stood up and did not arise from the momentary mood of the artist or even a larger group of artists, but always develops logically, each time from specific temporal-spatial relations, each time as a result from the way of life of certain people, from the technical possibilities and material.
+He wrote in one of his articles: "A style is never used, it stood up and did not arise from the momentary mood of the artist or even a larger group of artists, but always develops logically, each time from specific temporal-spatial relations, each time as a result from the way of life of certain people, from the technical possibilities and material.
 That's why styles too need to change and develop further as people's lives (...)"